Calculation All Signals Results Summary Table Performance Table Integration Table Measurement Conditions SST Results

 Total

 This row shows the total value of a given column (only for columns when such total makes sense).
 For example, Total is not calculated for the Response column (the data may have different Bases).
 If a non-zero Amount value is given in the Common for All Signals section of the window, the Total of the Amount column is replaced by this value.
-Values for ISTD peaks and Groups are not included in the Total values (this applies on the Area, Height, and Amount columns).
+Values for ISTD peaks are not included in the Total values (this applies on the Area, Height, and Amount columns).

 Named Group-X row

-Appendix 1:
+Appendix 1

 The calculation is determined by the type of calibration: